 Using social media and the internet to enact change is a simple and accessible way of making a difference.
 Whenever there is a petition to sign, post to like, article to share about an important issue, get involved!
 Here is a good website to start.
 You could even volunteer to moderate a forum or facebook group that is dedicated to a meaningful topic you are interested in, e.g. animal rights, domestic abuse, yoga, etc. On the other hand, you could take the traditional route and join an organization such as the RSPCA/ASPCA, Greenpeace, WWF, HRC, IFAT, etc.

 6. Do shadow work.

 Ignorance and pain is spread from one generation to another due to unresolved core wounds.
 When we fail to come to terms with our darkness, with our cuts, with our own repressed thoughts, feelings and dreams, we become neurotic, angry, emotionally unstable, unfulfilled people.
 And we pass this on to our children.
 And our children pass their wounds onto their children.
 And so on and so forth.
-The only way we can break our world’s cycle of unconscious suffering and self-hatred is through the process of shadow work; through consciously exploring our pain, and releasing ourselves from the grip of our shadows.
-You can start here.
+The only way we can break our world’s cycle of unconscious suffering and self-loathing is through the process of shadow work; through consciously exploring our pain, and releasing ourselves from the grip of our shadows.
+Read more about shadow work.

 Leave a comment …